tableau99it/Thyroid-Disease-Detection-project/README.md

 given 99% accuracy predicted disease diagnosis.

 # Technologies:-
-I used the python language and Machine learning as well as worked on jupyter notebook
+I used the python language and Machine learning as well as worked on jupyter notebook.

 Python's version - 3.10.6
 and within this have to used python libraries and as well as versions like a....